How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 6 Months: Final results are typically achieved.

-The fat cells we remove don’t come back, but maintaining your results requires a stable weight and healthy lifestyle habits.
+The fat cells we remove don’t come back, but maintaining your physical shape requires a stable weight and healthy lifestyle habits.

 When to Resume Normal Activities